MIT-Senseable-City-Lab/sensing-garden-backend/sensing_garden_client/README.md

 ## Usage

+**New in v0.0.8:**
+- Added `.count()` methods for models, detections, classifications, and videos clients for efficient counting without retrieving all data.
+- All test helpers now use `assert` and do not return values, ensuring pytest best practices.
+- Use Poetry to run tests: `poetry run pytest`

 **New in v0.0.7:** The client is published on PyPI and uses constructor-based initialization.
 All tests use the real client logic (no mocks/stubs).
 Legacy endpoint files have been removed—use the client API for all operations.

 ### Installation